antares777x/laptop/README.md

 As I go, I'll probably discover new packages and new programs that I'll want to try out, so I'll need to create backups and more config files for more programs.

 GitHub wants me to add a .gitignore file and a license.

-I'll do that later when I know more about what I'm doing.
+Also looking to add scripts for maintaining/modifying my MTG cube, which is currently on Cube Cobra and locally as an Excel file.
+Could use Python + VBA to streamline modifying the Cube Cobra list, and look at data more closely on a per-card basis.